keystonephp/queue/README.md

 * Retry failed tasks using an exponential backoff strategy.
 * Handle signals to terminate the consumer process safely.

+## Requirements

+PHP 7.0 and above are required.

 ## Getting started

 Install the library with Composer.